hashicorp/go-checkpoint/README.md

 # Go Checkpoint Client

-[Checkpoint](http://checkpoint.hashicorp.com) is an internal service at Hashicorp that we use to check version information, broadcoast security bulletins, etc.
+[Checkpoint](http://checkpoint.hashicorp.com) is an internal service at Hashicorp that we use to check version information, broadcast security bulletins, etc.

 We understand that software making remote calls over the internet